 I yell at my kids.

 It’s always so painful to see the aftermath of a crazy yelling spree.
-It’s downright heartbreaking.
+It can be downright heartbreaking.

 Sometimes, it feels good to yell.
 Because you’ve had it up to HERE and you’re just DONE.
 So when that righteous anger kicks in and you start to yell, my my, don’t it feel good for a split second.

-But when that split second is over, the shame, guilt and sadness wash over you and take you down to wanting to curl up and cry.
+But when that split second is over, the shame, guilt and sadness wash over you.
+They take you down, making you want to wanting to curl up and cry.

 So, what do you do after you yell at your kids?